kinsella272727/creativeCoding/P.1 Color/Exercise 6 - Color Palettes From Rules01/step03/README.md

 ## Step 3

-//Creating arrays for each of the HSB values
+Creating arrays for each of the HSB values

 ```js
 var hueValues = [];